top of page

 Lack of an Exit Strategy

 Private money lenders want to know your exit strategy.
-If you don’t have one, forget about nailing down hard money loans in Houston.
+If you don’t have one, forget about nailing down hard money loans nationwide.
 Why is this strategy so important to lenders?
 Unlike conventional home loans, hard money lending products are designed to be short-term.
 Since these products are for the investor, they rarely offer loans beyond 1-3 years.
 At the end of the term, the remaining balance is due, which in many cases means a hefty payment.
 Lenders don’t want to be on the hook for 5 or 6-figure balances.
 Therefore, hard money lenders want to know what you’re going to do if you can’t pay off the balance at the end of the term.

 Examples of common real estate investor exit strategies include the following: